apiaryio/api-blueprint/Tutorial.md

     + Parameters
         + id (string) ...
-ID of the gist in the form of a hash.
+ID of the Gist in the form of a hash.

     + Model (application/hal+json)

+        HAL+JSON representation of Gist Resource.
+In addition to representing its state in the JSON form it offers affordances in the form of the HTTP Link header and HAL links.

         + Headers

                 Link: <http:/api.gistfox.com/gists/42>;rel="self", <http:/api.gistfox.com/gists/42/star>;rel="star"